Deepen your learning and advance your career with our industry short courses

 Propulsion Plant Simulator

-Commissioned in 1994 and upgraded in 2010, the propulsion plant simulator is used to replicate the operations in the control room of a ship's engine-room.
+Commissioned in 1994, upgraded in 2010, and extensively upgraded in 2022, the propulsion plant simulator is used to replicate the operations in the control room of a ship's engine-room.
 The simulator has a surround sound system and is supplemented by desktop trainers.

 Remotely Operated Vehicle (ROV) Simulator